Investigational Drug Services

 Investigational agents are dispensed by a registered pharmacist with training and background in the area of clinical research.

 Research Pharmacy pharmacists are graduates of accredited colleges of pharmacy with training that emphsizes on hospital setting and are licensed to practice in the District of Columbia by the Board of Pharmacy.
 Certified pharmacy technicians work under the direct supervision of a pharmacist.
+All are licensed by the District of Columbia Board of Pharmacy.
 They assist in pharmacy activities that do not require the professional judgment of a pharmacist.
 All pharmacy personnel participate in competency testing on an annual basis.